fredRos/bat/doc/manual/front.md

 manageable, we refer to the [html reference guide](../../ref-guide/html/index.html) in which all classes, methods etc. are documented.

-If you run into a problem with BAT, the preferred method is to create a new issue on [github][BATgithub].
+If you run into a problem with BAT, the preferred method is to create a new issue on [github](https://github.com/bat/bat/issues).
 This allows other users to easily find your issue online and benefit from the solution.
 If you provide some code for us to reproduce the problem, we can help you much faster.
+Have a look at issues with the label `troubleshooting` or `question`.

 For general questions or comments that do not belong into the public in the form of issues, you can contact the developers at bat@mpp.mpg.de.

 [BAThome]: http://mpp.mpg.de/bat "BAT homepage"
 [BATgithub]: https://github.com/bat/bat "BAT github"